 4. Perform in battle with your tools.
 David refused to use the armor of Saul to fight Goliath because they were unfamiliar to him.
 Instead, he used the tools he was familiar with to fight the giant.
 In the eyes of those around him, his tools looked insufficient to challenge a champion giant.

 What tools did God give you to use in battle?
-Your tools may not look like tools built for champions, but if God gave them to you, He expects you to use them in battle.
+Your tools may not look like tools built for champions, but if God gave them to you, He expects you to use them.
 He can take what looks insignificant and use it to give you a significant victory.
 He can take what others say won’t work and use it to do a great work.
-What tools has God given you that you have not used because they look insufficient for the work?
+What tools has God given you and how can you use these tools to do the work He wants you to do?

 5. Possess a progressive mental attitude.
 David did not challenge Goliath with negative and fearful talk.
 He didn’t say, “I can’t, or I don’t know how I am going to defeat this giant.
 He didn’t stammer, stutter or second guess his assignment.
 He challenged Goliath with an attitude of sure victory.